clusterio/clusterio/README.md

 downloads and installs nodejs, git and clusterio.
 To specify a version, change "latest" in the link to a version number like 0.14.21.

-Optional step (if you want to use pm2):

-    sudo npm install pm2 -g

 **Ubuntu with Docker**

 The Docker support for Clusterio is curently broken.
 If you need it